Dry needling Brisbane

 Many Brisbane people contact us with the question, “What is dry needling?”

-It involves the insertion of fine acupuncture needles into points on the body to bring about pain relief.
+It involves the insertion of fine acupuncture needles into points on the body.

 If that sounds similar to another therapy, you’re right.